-For this week’s Top Ten Tuesday, I (Carmen) am taking the idea of spring cleaning very seriously.
-But due to my somewhat ridiculous attachment to the books on my TBR and the unfortunate habit I have of constantly adding to it, the list never really decreases in size.
+For this week’s TTT, I (Carmen) am taking the idea of spring cleaning very seriously.
+But due to my somewhat ridiculous attachment to the books on my TBR and the unfortunate habit of constantly adding to it, the list never really decreases in size.
 I’m sure that in the bookish community, I’m not alone in my situation.
 This summer, though, I am going to do something about it.

 I have decided not to take classes this summer for myriad reasons, focusing my attention on a job (hopefully in a library) and the blog.
 I know, I know we’ve made that promise before.
 In the spirit of focusing the majority of my attention on reading this summer, this list is the books that I’m basically tired of having not read or of seeing on my TBR.